+Louie was born in Cape Town, South Africa where his dream was to make movies in America.
+His first foray into professional theatre was as Donalbain in Shakespeare's Macbeth, when he was just 16 years old.
+He launched his show business career in earnest after studying at the prestigious American Academy of Dramatic Arts in New York.
+He followed that up with many roles in musical theater.
 Amongst other productions, he has appeared in the South African premiere of "Forever Plaid" as Jinx, "Joseph and his Amazing Technicolor Dreamcoat" as Joseph, as Don in Athol Fugard's "People Are Living There", "The Sound of Music" as Rolf and "Godspell" as John the Baptist and Judas.
 Before leaving Africa, he wrote, produced & directed a highly successful musical review called "2 1/2 Tenors", starring himself and one very large opera singer.

-High points have been finishing his first short film "Safe House", winning the Cape Times Best Actor in a Musical Award in 1989, being nominated twice for a Vita Award (the equivalent of a Tony Award in South Africa) and the birth of his son in November 2001!
+Personal high points have been directing his first short film "Safe House", winning the Cape Times Best Actor in a Musical Award, and the birth of his son in November 2001!